 PLUS – do one of these tasks BEFORE you open your Inbox.
 Let your TO-DO LIST DRIVE YOUR DAY, not your Inbox.

-Let me know how this goes for you, and look out for more tips on beating overwhelm coming soon.
+Let me know how this goes for you, and here is part two on beating overwhelm at work.